DeepWok/pynqcaht/labs/lab2.md

 For further information, please read: https://pynq.readthedocs.io/en/latest/pynq_overlays/pynqz1/pynqz1_base_overlay.html

-As the BaseOverlay is incredibly large, please use the file `something` in the current directory for the next few sections for faster synthesis and bitstream generation.
+As the BaseOverlay is incredibly large, please use the file `something .... ????` in the current directory for the next few sections for faster synthesis and bitstream generation.
 This file contains a slimmed-down version of the original BaseOverlay, where only support for audio processing remains.

 ## 2.2 Audio Processing (Software)